APSIMInitiative/ApsimX/Docs/content/Usage/EditFile.md

 The first argument, <PathToApsimXFile> should be the path to the .apsimx file which you want to edit.
 This file will be edited in-place - that is, if you don't want to modify the original .apsimx file, you should copy it somewhere else and edit the copy.

-The /Edit argument instructs APSIM to edit the .apsimx file rather than run it.
+The /Edit argument instructs APSIM to edit the .apsimx file before running it.
+The changed file is *not* saved to disk.

 The argument immediately following /Edit must be the path to a config file.
 The config file should contain zero or more lines of the form `path = value`.